 - Use Cases

-One of the more popular indicators used to evaluate DeFi protocols and projects is Total Value Locked (TVL), which is the total value of the funds deposited.
-However, despite its popularity, TVL may not be the best metric.
+One of the more popular indicators used to evaluate DeFi protocols and platforms is Total Value Locked (TVL), which is the total value of the funds deposited.
+However, despite its popularity, TVL may not be the best decentralized finance metric.

 "TVL generally inflates as the assets in the liquidity pool increase in value," says Amberdata CEO Shawn Douglass.
 "So it looks good when the market is up, making it a vanity metric."

-For example, according to our data, the TVL of Ethereum-based MakerDAO on 10/27/22 was $8.22 billion, while its peak TVL was almost $20 billion in November 2021.
+For example, according to our data, the total value locked of Ethereum-based MakerDAO on 10/27/22 was $8.22 billion, while its peak TVL was almost $20 billion in November 2021.
 But much of that drop can be attributed to the decline in price of Ethereum, which went from approximately $4,500 to $1,500 in the same timeframe.

 If price fluctuations make TVL a flawed metric, what else could be used for evaluating the overall value and health of DeFi protocols and projects?
 According to Chris Martin, Amberdata's Principal Analytics Engineer, "you want a metric that is immune to price fluctuations (unlike TVL and market cap) but is also difficult to manipulate (unlike the number of addresses)."

-Chris suggests several alternative metrics that analysts can use when evaluating DeFi protocols instead of, or in addition to, TVL:
+Chris suggests several alternative metrics that analysts can use when evaluating protocols instead of, or in addition to, total value locked:

-Transaction Count: A high transaction count usually means more active pools.
-This is generally a good thing as it's a sign that the protocol is being used.
+A high transaction count usually means more active pools.
+This is generally a good thing as it's a sign that the DeFi protocol is being used.
 Ideally, the transaction count trend is also upward, signaling an increase in popularity and adoption.

 What You Need to Evaluate DeFi Protocols

-In addition to the metrics above, many others can be combined to effectively evaluate DeFi protocols.
+In addition to the metrics above, many others can be combined to effectively evaluate protocols.

 With Amberdata, you'll access granular, real-time, and historical data for over 75 protocols, providing a unique view into the DeFi ecosystem.
 Our platform enables users to view flows in and out of protocols, active users, transactions within and across protocols and pools, and more.